 - name queue name - durable Durability (queue survive broker restart) - exclusive Makes this queue exclusive.
 Exclusive queues may only be accessed by the current connection, and are deleted when that connection closes.
 Passive declaration of an exclusive queue by other connections are not allowed. - passive Do not fail when entity was declared previously but has another params.
-Raises aio\pika.exceptions.ChannelClosed when queue doesn't exist. - auto\delete Delete queue when channel will be closed. - arguments additional arguments - timeout execution timeout async with connection.channel() as channel: channel is open and available channel is now closed '''
+Raises aio_pika.exceptions.ChannelClosed when queue doesn't exist. - auto_delete Delete queue when channel will be closed. - arguments additional arguments - timeout execution timeout channel1 = connection.channel() await channel1.close()

+''' import aio_pika